 d) If you are a consumer and have cancelled a Contract in accordance with your rights as set out in clause 13, you will be responsible for all fees and costs, charges, expenses and disbursements incurred by the School for the performance of the Programme and the Additional Services up to the time of cancellation where you have expressly instructed us to perform the Programme and the Additional Services.

-e) Where we are providing the Programme, we will ask you to make an advance deposit payment in an amount to be set out in the Booking Form.
+e) Where we are providing the Additional Services and the Programme, we will ask you to make an advance deposit payment in an amount to be set out in the Booking Form.
 We will send you an invoice for the balance of the amounts payable for the Programme and the Additional Services (if applicable), inclusive of VAT, and together with our costs, charges, expenses and disbursements, and prior to the Programme and Additional Services (if applicable) the balance of the amounts payable must be paid in full at the time of the confirmation of start date of the Programme and Additional Services (if applicable).

 f) You must pay each invoice we send you in cleared monies within 7 days of the date of invoice by cash, credit or debit card, cheque or to a bank account nominated in writing by the School, and time for payment is of the essence of the Contract.